 Scientific Articles on PubMed

 - Brashear A, Butler IJ, Ozelius LJ, Kramer PI, Farlow MR, Breakefield XO, Dobyns WB.
 Rapid-onset dystonia-parkinsonism: a report of clinical, biochemical, and genetic studies in two families.
 Adv Neurol.
 1998;78:335-9.
+No abstract available.
 Citation on PubMed

 - Brashear A, DeLeon D, Bressman SB, Thyagarajan D, Farlow MR, Dobyns WB.
 Rapid-onset dystonia-parkinsonism in a second family.
 Neurology.
 1997 Apr;48(4):1066-9. doi: 10.1212/wnl.48.4.1066.
 Citation on PubMed